Source code for mcp_server_webcrawl.utils.tools

 "enum": resources_sort_options,

-"? is a special option for random sort, useful in statistical sampling.")
+"? is a special option for random sort, useful in statistical sampling.
+The API expects exactly "

 },